 I don’t think my business would compete against all the major companies on the web.

-Combining your website and Google Local Business is not difficult but needs consistency so that address, telephone numbers, photos and description are identical.
-This insures that a search for your type of business or service will show the same results for your website and local business entry.
+Combining your website and Google Local Business is not difficult but needs consistency so that address, telephone numbers, photos, and description are identical.
+This ensures that a search for your type of business or service will show the same results for your website and local business entry.